 Our Vision

-The BAME Woman in Law is a registered charity in England and Wales.
-We promote equality and diversity by supporting women from minority ethnic backgrounds, including Black, Asian and Minority Ethnic (BAME) women, to access, navigate, and thrive within the legal profession.
+The BAME Woman in Law is a UK-registered charity committed to advancing Sustainable Development Goal 5 (Gender Equality) by supporting women from minority ethnic backgrounds, including Black, Asian and Minority Ethnic (BAME) women, to access, navigate, and thrive in the legal profession.

 Hilda Kwoffie